+To stay mindful, you have to listen to your body.
 A lot of times your body is trying to give you signals that you’re stressed out.
 An increase in headaches, problems sleeping, or maybe overreacting to something someone said are telltale signs you might be feeling stressed or experiencing burnout.

 Try taking a step back by doing a quick scan of your body.
 Are there are areas where you feel tense, pressure, or pain?
 If so, take a quick breather to recoup or try out a relaxation technique.